Illinois Traffic Violation and DUI Lawyers

 (b) It shall be unlawful for the operator of any vehicle to turn such vehicle in any street so as to proceed in the opposite direction in the territory bounded by and including Wacker Drive on the west and the north, Michigan Avenue on the east, and Congress Parkway on the south, unless official signs are erected to permit such turns.”

-The fines for improper and illegal turns vary widely.
+The fine fines for improper and illegal turns vary widely.
 They can range anywhere from $50 to $300, depending upon the severity of the violation incurred and the jurisdiction of where it happened.

 Consult A Traffic Attorney